npg70/galbreath-old/people/galbreath-james-abt-1775.md

 For baptism records of children, he was a farmer in Skebolin.

+He won a prize for turnip growning in 1804[^ref-campbeltown-book]

 Children of James and Martha Galbreath, all baptized in Campbeltown:[^children]

 1. *Janet Galbreath*, bp.
 31 Sep 1801[^birth-janet]